 - Take short showers a 5 minute shower uses 4 to 5 gallons of water compared to up to 50 gallons for a bath. - Shut off water while brushing your teeth, washing your hair and shaving and save up to 500 gallons a month. - Use a water-efficient showerhead.
-They are inexpensive, easy to install, and can save you up to 740 gallons a month. - Fix leaking toilets and faucets. - Teach your kids about water conservation to ensure a future generation that uses water wisely.
+They are inexpensive, easy to install, and can save you up to 740 gallons a month.
+Fix leaking toilets and faucets.